 Figure 1-3 illustrates the relationships between the Optical Subsystem, the API, and the optical-storage subsystem.

-Figure 1-3

-Optical Subsystem, the API, the Staging-Area Blobspace, the Memory Cache, and the Optical-Storage Subsystem
+Figure 1-3.
+The Optical Subsystem, API, Staging-Area Blobspace, Memory Cache, and the Optical-Storage Subsystem Relationship

 The Memory Cache and Staging-Area Blobspace